Goobwabber/MultiplayerAvatars/README.md

 1. The default Beat Saber avatar hands will render/overlap your avatar in-game (but not in the lobby).
 2. The "Camera Near Clip Plane" value is not respected in-game (but works in the lobby).
 3. The 1st place hologram will still be the default Beat Saber avatar.
+4. Only avatars hosted on modelsaber.com will automatically download for opponents, any custom avatars will have to be shared/added to their folders manually.